Kaiqb/experiment/training/Module 1/Instructor Notes.md

 ## Tools available for use with bots
 * NLP things, can give LUIS or QnA as an example.
+  - [LUIS](https://www.luis.ai/home).
+Language Understanding Intelligent Service (LUIS) offers a fast and effective way of adding language understanding to your bot.
+Designed to identify valuable information in conversations, LUIS is designed to interpret your customers intents by distilling the important information from their input.
+  - [QnA](https://www.qnamaker.ai/).
+QnA Maker is a cloud-based API service that creates a conversational, question and answer layer over your data.
 * Other tools that come in helpful?
-  - Dispatch to determine where to send a user's request.
+  - Dispatch used to determine where to send a user's request based on the "intent" of their request.

 Online documentation reference: [About Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0)